skyra-project/discord-components/packages/core/UPGRADING-TO-V4.md

 #### `discord-file-attachment`

-The `discord-file-attachment` has been added to allow showing an attachment of a random other file whose file extension is not recognised, for example `.zip`
+The `discord-file-attachment` has been added to allow showing an attachment of a random other file whose file extension is not recognised, for example `.zip`.
+Note that text based files (like `.txt`) will _not_ render a preview of that file like they would on Discord.
+This would require the library to read the file, which is either an async request or reading from a file system, the latter is not possible in a web environment, and the former is asking for problems such as CORS errors or authentication issues.

 #### `discord-inline-code`